Young Trees

 What are young trees?

-Young trees spend less time at the tree farm before being sold and installed, saving the customer money and allowing the tree farm to free up space and grow more trees.
-While not fully mature, young trees will do well in the landscape with some basic care like anchoring and keeping the bamboo for trunk support in place (included with all our trees).
+Young trees spend less time in the tree farm prior to being sold and installed, saving the customer money and allowing us to free up space for growing new trees.
+Though not fully mature, young trees will do well in the landscape with proper anchoring and a trunk-supporting bamboo in place (included with all our trees).

-We offer young trees in 7, 15 and 25 gallon pots.
-Our carefully curated variety of tree species will thrive in the Florida landscape and most are Florida natives.
+We offer trees in 7, 15, 25 and 45 gallon pots, ranging from 5 to over 14 feet tall.
+Our carefully-curated variety of tree species will thrive in the Florida landscape and most are Florida natives.

 Tree Specifications